centreon/centreon-documentation/en/reporting/upgrade.md

 - Updating the extension interface
 - Updating the reporting server

-## Update the repostory
+## Update the repository

-When you upgrade from a previous version to 21.04.x, you first need to update the repository on your Central & Reporting servers.
+When you upgrade from a previous major version to 21.04.x, you first need to update the repository on your Central & Reporting servers.

-You will find the new "Business" repository on the "Depots" tab from your Centreon Support account on https://support.centreon.com :
+You will find the new "Business" repository on the "Depots" tab in your Centreon Support account on https://support.centreon.com :

 ![image](../assets/reporting/support_repos.png)